-Outcome 1 Understand how relevant Health and Safety
+Outcome 1 Understand how relevant Health and Safety legislation applies in the workplace

 - 1. specify their own roles and responsibilities and those of others with regard to current relevant legislation - 2. specify particular Health and Safety risks which may be present and the requirements of current health and safety legislation for the range of electrotechnical work operations.